AndreasPK/AndreasPK.github.io/apkblog/posts/2019-08-16-GHC-Internals-Binary instances.md

 We can stop writing bytes only if a reader can reconstruct both the value and the sign.

 This means the highest data bit (`signBit`) written must match the sign of the value, and there are no more data bits to be written.
-Which is what we compute for `done`.
+We check for these conditions and assign the value to `done`.

 Reading again the same in reverse.